gcc-mirror/gcc/gcc/ada/doc/gnat_rm/gnat_language_extensions.rst

 This same notation is already available for tagged types.
 This extension allows for untagged types.
-It is allowed for all primitive operations of the type independent of whether they were originally declared in a package spec or its private part, or were inherited and/or overridden as part of a derived type declaration occurring anywhere, so long as the first parameter is of the type, or an access parameter designating the type.
+It is allowed for all primitive operations of the type independent of whether they were originally declared in a package spec, or were inherited and/or overridden as part of a derived type declaration occurring anywhere, so long as the first parameter is of the type, or an access parameter designating the type.